oracle/terraform-provider-oci/website/docs/d/core_local_peering_gateways.html.markdown

 # Data Source: oci_core_local_peering_gateways
 This data source provides the list of Local Peering Gateways in Oracle Cloud Infrastructure Core service.

-Lists the local peering gateways (LPGs) for the specified VCN and compartment (the LPG's compartment).
+Lists the local peering gateways (LPGs) for the specified VCN and specified compartment.
+If Vcn ID is not provided, then it will list all of the local peering gateways (LPGs) in all the VCNs that are in the specified compartment.

 ## Example Usage